SU-NCS/Intro_to_programming/week-1-session-1.md

 ### Excercises: Write a program on paper that ....

+* Starts a car
+* Organizes socks by color
+* Makes a sandwich
+* Writes your name in secret numeric code where A=1, B=2, C=3...

 ## Activity 2: Install Python 3 and Visual Studio Code

 ### Install Python 3 on Windows

 ### Install Visual Studio Code on Windows

 ###

 ### Practice: Useful Editing Keystrokes for Windows